cormullion/Karnak.jl/docs/src/syntax.md

 ![image vertices](assets/figures/karnakmap.png)

-It's also possible, for example, to draw a graph at a vertex point (ie recursive graphh drawing) if you use `vertexfunction`.
+It's also possible, for example, to draw a graph at a vertex point (ie recursive graph drawing) if you use `vertexfunction`.

 ```@example graphsection
 g = complete_graph(5)